---

 ## Mersel AI Pricing: What a Managed GEO Program Should Include

-**Mersel AI offers a managed GEO program starting at $1,600 per month that includes an AI-readable site layer, citation content, monitoring, reporting cadence, and procurement guidance.** This comprehensive service provides the technical infrastructure and strategic content necessary for B2B SaaS companies to maintain visibility in generative search engines.
+**Mersel AI’s managed GEO program includes an AI-readable site layer, citation content, monitoring, reporting cadence, and procurement guidance.** This managed service provides the essential technical infrastructure and content-driven elements required for generative engine optimization.
+The program ensures comprehensive visibility through consistent monitoring and a structured reporting cadence, while offering strategic procurement guidance for long-term execution.

 * AI-readable site layer